 Thoré devoted 20 years of travel and research to his study of Vermeer and as early as 1860 he began purchasing Vermeer paintings.
 A Lady Standing at a Virginal was acquired sometime before 1876, the Woman with a Pearl Necklace was bought from Henry Grevedon in June 1866.
 A Lady Seated at a Virginal was purchased for a mere 2,000 francs in 1867.
 The impact of Thoré's research and interest was enormous.
 Vermeer rapidly gained a reputation as one of the greatest Dutch artists of the 17th century triggering a buying frenzy of wealthy American businessmen and art collectors who vied to snap up the few Vermeer paintings still on the art market.

 Although Thoré's criticism today may appear fastidiously political, his early recognition of the important masters of French 19th-century painting and the Dutch baroque place him at a seminal point in art history.
 His most important contribution was in the history of taste and collecting, particularly the reevaluation of Dutch artists as well as an early supporter of Impressionism.

 Vermeer's View of Delft represents the city of Delft as seen from the south, over a triangular body of water known as the Kolk.
 This area took its initial form from a bastion constructed in 1573 when the city fortifications were modernized.
 In 1614, it was dug up again, creating the present triangular harbor.
 Both of the gates and the town wall were pulled down in the 1830s and most of the stepped-gable buildings in the painting have been replaced by modern facades.
 Only the Nieuwe and Oude Kerk have survived.

-The Kolk was the main point of departure to other cities and to other countries via the Schie and Maas.
+The Kolk was the main point of departure to other cities and countries via the Schie and Maas.
 One could access Rotterdam, Schiedam and Delfshaven as well as the Flanders, France, England and to every corner of the world.
 Beyond the harbor lie the deep brown city walls that are broken only by the small Kethel Gate and the larger Schiedam Gate with its clock tower.
 The Rotterdam Gate is recognizable with its twin tower.
 None of these architectural features have survived.